 Approved Documents – a set of documents providing guidance on how to meet the requirements of the Building Regulations

-Building Envelope – the walls, floors, roofs, windows and doors
+Building Envelope – the walls, floors, roofs, windows, and doors

 CAD [Computer-aided Design] – drawings and design produced on a computer rather than by hand

-CDM [Construction (Design and Management) Regulations] – a set of regulations for managing the health, safety and welfare of construction projects
+CDM [Construction (Design and Management) Regulations] – a set of regulations for managing the health, safety, and welfare of construction projects

 Context – the features, both natural and manmade, surrounding a building or site

-DPM [Damp Proof Membrane] – the sheet of plastic that separates the building from the ground and prevents damp getting in
+DPM [Damp Proof Membrane] – the sheet of plastic that separates the building from the ground and prevents damp from getting in

 Elevations – drawings showing what each external face of a building looks like